jonathanolson/slither/notes/patterns.md

       - Yeah, just have it return null if we can't discover anything -
         - NO THRESHOLD, we should do BFS and increase the set of faces we search each time? if count stays the same, bail?
   - Matching!!!
     - !!!
-Match exit edges (red) with either absense or just red edges. no white/black!
+Match exit edges (red) with either absence or just red edges. no white/black!
+    - ...
+Almost everything else needs to have an exact analogue? (sectors, face colors, non-exit edge features, etc.)
   -
   - Get automorphisms from a pattern board
   - Get all edge features